CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 For the procurement of clients, which typically takes place in larger quantities, criteria for the selection of suitable products must be formulated based on the usage scenarios (see SYS.1.1.M10 Procurement of a Client).
 When purchasing individual systems, it is also important that the client adapts to the existing structure so that there is no undue burden on integration and operation for a single IT system because of its special features.

 If hardware or software does not meet the specified safety requirements, further action is required.
-These may be of an organizational nature (for example, by regulations that the client may only be operated behind closed office doors) or, in special cases, additional components may be procured to compensate for the identified deficiencies.
+These may be of an organizational nature (for example, by regulations that the client may only be operated behind closed office doors) or, in special cases, additional components may be procured to compensate for the identified shortcomings.

-In the case of particularly high demands on the availability of the clients, the use of an uninterruptible power supply (UPS) is recommended for these (see SYS.2.1.M35 Uninterruptible and stable power supply).
+In the case of particularly high demands on the availability of the clients, the use of a Uninterruptible Power Supply (UPS) is recommended for these (see SYS.2.1.M35 Uninterruptible and Stable Power Supply).
 This can be, for example, a "single-user UPS", if the high requirements apply only to individual clients, or to its own corresponding secure circuit ("red outlet").

 **Implementation**